dbierer/php-class-notes/php-cert-apr-2021.md

 ## ERRATA
 * 2/56: correct answer s/be B and C.  PSR-4 is only applicable if the question addresses directory structure and namespace.
 Also, the test does not address the PSR standards.
 * 2/58: question contradicts the answer.
 Better question: what is the output of the following?
+  A. "HelloWORLD" and a Notice
+  B. "HELLOWorld" and a Warning
+  C. "HelloWorld"
+  D. None of the above
 ```
 <?php
 // 02-58-84.php